niksilver/burnup/README.md

 - A Done flag (0 or blank is not done, 1 is done)
 - Its “done size” (which is the estimate multiplied by the Done flag—a very simple spreadsheet formula).

-With all of this you have some freedom:
+With all of this we have some freedom:

-- You can name the columns whatever you like, even the "unique ID" and "valid from" columns.
+- We can name the columns whatever we like, even the "unique ID" and "valid from" columns.
-- The ID doesn't need to be an integer---it can be any string you like.
+- The ID doesn't need to be an integer---it can be any string we like.
-  You might use something like `PBI-4635` or `2.13.8` or whatever.
+  We might use something like `PBI-4635` or `2.13.8` or whatever.
-- When you add a new row to represent a change in a user story you can add it wherever you like.
+- When we add a new row to represent a change in a user story we can add it wherever we like.
 It doesn't need to be under the previous version (although that probably makes most sense).
-- You can re-order, sort and filter the data however you like, as long as the header row stays at the top.
+- We can re-order, sort and filter the data however we like, as long as the header row stays at the top.

 ## Using the shortcut key